 - Boat Club – the boat house is on the River Thames (known locally as the Isis).
 It is a multi-functional space for ergo and circuit sessions, with changing rooms and a large boat bay with a wide variety of different sized boats.

-- Punts (boats) – both the JCR (undergraduate student body) and MCR (postgraduates) have access to a punt on the Isis River during the summer months, free of charge.
+- Punts (boats) – both the JCR (undergraduate student body) and MCR (postgraduates) have access to a punt on the River Cherwell during the summer months, free of charge.

 - Table tennis – William R Miller building and at Norham Gardens.

 - Table football – the main College site.

 - Pool tables – the College and Norham Gardens sites.